-Dewatering of excavations are required at construction sites generally for foundation works.
-Various methods for dewatering of excavations are described.
+Dewatering of excavations is required at construction sites generally for foundation works.
+Various methods for dewatering of excavations are described in this article.

 Firm and sound working conditions are indispensable when construction of buildings, powerhouse, dams, and other structures has to be executed.
-These structures not only require a dry base for their foundations but also a good water-table-stability in the girth.
+These structures not only require a dry base for their foundations but also good water-table stability in the girth.

 Dewatering of any excavated area is done in order to keep the excavation bottom dry, to prevent the leakage of water or sand and to avoid upheaval failure.
 Dewatering could turn out to be a herculean task if one doesn’t adopt the right method.

 The different methods available for dewatering of excavations at constructions sites are not necessarily interchangeable as each one has a narrow range of applications, therefore, adopting the right method of dewatering for a particular ground condition is always a critical and a difficult decision to make.